A proposal to introduce an objective criteria for team selections.

-You can see how the weighting of recent results puts Dan ahead of Alice, but recent results should be worth more.
+You can see how the weighting of recent results puts Dan ahead, but recent results should be worth more.
 Should it be 10% per year?
 5%?
 20%?
 Honestly, it’s impossible to say.
 No doubt a survey of any three divers will give at least four different answers.
 This is the value we’ve chosen, so unless there’s a solid majority that can agree on a different number, we will stick with it.

 You guys have got this wrong!
 What can I do about it?

 Given the current compromised nature of the AGM, the committee suggest rolling this issue over till next year’s AGM.
 If you think we’ve got it wrong, get together 5 or 10 like-minded divers who will be at next year’s AGM and send us your proposed changes or suggestions in advance.
 Perhaps we can make changes?
 Nothing is fixed in stone until a motion is passed.